Casinò di Campione: First building

-The first Municipal Casino of Campione was founded in 1917, in the middle of World War I, it remained open for two years and then closed on 19 July 1919.
-It reopened definitively a few years later, on 2 March 1933.
-In 2013, it celebrated its 80th anniversary.
+The first Municipal Casino of Campione was founded in 1917, in the middle of World War I, as a site to gather information from foreign diplomats during the First World War.
+It was owned by the Italian government and operated by the municipality.
+The income from the casino was sufficient for the operation of Campione without taxation or other revenue.
+It remained open for two years, closing on 19 July 1919.
+It reopened on 2 March 1933.